 The soil profile consists of shallow uncontrolled fill and silty topsoil (O & A Horizons), silty sand (B Horizon) and weathered bedrock (C Horizon).
-Based on our observations and the results of testing on site, we would expect weathered sandstone bedrock to be found within 1.0 to 1.70 metres below current surface levels across the area of the proposed works and potentially deeper where filling has been carried out.
+Based on our observations and the results of testing on site, we would expect weathered sandstone bedrock to be found within <1.0 metres below current surface levels across the area of the proposed works and potentially deeper where filling has been carried out at the immediate rear of the sandstone block walls to the south of the existing pool.